 U.S. Air Force personnel from Minot Air Force Base, North Dakota, have been working around?

-U.S. Air Force personnel from Minot Air Force Base, North Dakota, have been working around the clock since mid-April assisting area residents fight flood conditions caused by the overflow of Lake Darling and the Mouse River.
+Background: U.S. Air Force personnel from Minot Air Force Base, North Dakota, have been working around the clock since mid-April assisting area residents fight flood conditions caused by the overflow of Lake Darling and the Mouse River.

 Normally, the Mouse River is from eight to nine feet deep in mid-April.
 This year, because of excess runoff from the Des Lac Basin, it is expected to crest at approximately 21 feet on April 24.